outyprouty/cosmicDistances/README.md

 ## Maintainer(s)

 Current maintainers of this lesson are

-* Karol Krizka
+* Roy Prouty

 ## Authors